Career Timeline of Maxine Waters: Major Achievements and Milestones

 How Maxine Waters built a successful career.
 Explore key moments that defined the journey.

-Maxine Waters is an American politician who has served as the U.S. Representative for California's 43rd congressional district since 1991.
-Her district encompasses a significant portion of southern Los Angeles and includes parts of Gardena, Inglewood, and Torrance.
-She previously represented the 29th and 35th districts.
-Waters is known for her outspoken political views and activism.
+Maxine Waters is an American politician who has served as the U.S. representative for California's 43rd congressional district since 1991.
+Her district, previously numbered as the 29th and 35th, encompasses much of southern Los Angeles and parts of Gardena, Inglewood, and Torrance.
+She is known for her outspoken nature and progressive political views, advocating for social justice and economic equality.

-In 1966, Maxine Waters became an assistant teacher with the Head Start program in Watts.
+In 1966, Maxine Waters was hired as an assistant teacher with the Head Start program in Watts.

 In 1973, Maxine Waters began working as chief deputy to City Councilman David S. Cunningham Jr.